nikita-bak/nikita-bak.github.io/terms-of-use.md

----
-layout: page
-title: Terms of Use
-permalink: /terms/
----

 # TrackMate Terms of Use

 _Last updated: 01 July 2025_

 Welcome to TrackMate!
 These Terms of Use ("Terms") govern your access to and use of the TrackMate mobile application and any related services (collectively, the "Service").
+The Service is provided by **Nikita Baklanov**, an individual developer based in Germany ("I", "me").
 By creating an account or using the Service you agree to be bound by these Terms.

 ## 1. Eligibility